mbergmann-sh/AmigaED/README.md

 Thanks for your helping hands when I got stuck, folks.
 You rock!

 # If you like my work...
-Since there aren't to many working examples on how to write an editor in C++ using QScintilla I thought it to be a good idea to put the sources into public for free.
+Since there aren't too many working examples on how to write an editor in C++ using QScintilla I thought it to be a good idea to put the sources into public for free.
 Developing and enhancing this example code is kind of time intensive, though a whole lot of fun.
 If you like my work and want to support the developent of AmigaED with some beer, books or Espresso, feel free to donate to mb@mbergmann-sh.de via PayPal.
 Thanks for your support!

 # Usefull links for Qt5/QScintilla coders